 Privacy

-We understand and appreciate that visitors to, and users of, this website are concerned about their privacy and the confidentiality and security of information they provide to us.
+QRIC understands and appreciates that visitors to, and users of, this website are concerned about their privacy and the confidentiality, storage and security of information they provide to us.

 No attempt will be made to identify users, or their browsing activities, unless we are lawfully required to do so for investigative or law enforcement purposes.